-- a.
-Identity shall be verified whenever a business relationship is to be established, on account opening or during one-off transaction or when series of linked transactions take place. - b.
-Once identification procedures have been satisfactorily completed and the business relationship established, as long as contact or activity is maintained and records concerning that customer are complete and kept, no further evidence of identity is needed when another transaction or activity is subsequently undertaken. - c.
+a.
+Identity shall be verified whenever a business relationship is to be established, on account opening or during one-off transaction or when series of linked transactions take place.

+b.
+Once identification procedures have been satisfactorily completed and the business relationship established, as long as contact or activity is maintained and records concerning that customer are complete and kept, no further evidence of identity is needed when another transaction or activity is subsequently undertaken.

+c.
 In the case of a natural person, the date of birth shall be obtained as an important identifier in support of the name.
-It is, however, not mandatory to verify the date of birth provided by the customer.
-Where an international passport, national identity card, or any other acceptable identification as provided in these Guidelines is taken as evidence of identity, the number, date and place/country of issue (as well as expiry date where applicable) shall be recorded. - d.
-An MO shall conduct know your customer(KYC) to ascertain the identity of a prospective customer. - e.
-In the case of a person acting on behalf of another, the MO shall be obliged to obtain sufficient evidence of identities of the two persons involved. - f.
-In the case of syndicated transactions, the syndicate lead shall supply a confirmation letter as evidence that it has obtained the required identity of members of the syndicate. - g.
-The MO may not look beyond the client where: - i.
-The agent is acting on its own account (rather than for a specific client or group of clients); - ii.
+It is, however, not mandatory to verify the date of birth provided by the Page 27 of 90 customer.
+Where an international passport, national identity card, or any other acceptable identification as provided in these Guidelines are taken as evidence of identity, the number, date and place/country of issue (as well as expiry date where applicable) shall be recorded.

+- d.
+Where the customer is acting on behalf of another (i.e. the funds are supplied by someone else or the investment is to be held in the name of someone else), the MO shall verify the identity of both the customer and the third party (agents, trustees, nominees). - e.
+In the case of syndicated transactions, the syndicate lead shall supply a confirmation letter as evidence that it has obtained the required identity of members of the syndicate. - f.
+The MO may not look beyond the client where:

+i.
+The agent is acting on its own account (rather than for a specific client or group of clients);

+- ii.
 The client is a bank, broker, fund manager or another regulated MO and - iii.
-All the businesses are to be undertaken in the name of a regulated MO. - h.
-Where the client is an MO acting as agent on behalf of one or more clients within Ghana, and has given written assurance that it has obtained the recorded evidence of identity to the required standards, identification evidence shall be verified for: - i.
+All the businesses are to be undertaken in the name of a regulated MO.

+h.
+Where the client is an MO acting as agent on behalf of one or more clients within Ghana, and has given written assurance that it has obtained the recorded evidence of identity to the required standards, identification evidence shall be verified for:

+- i.
 The named account holder/person in whose name an investment is registered; - ii.
 Any principal beneficial owner of funds being invested who is not the account holder or named investor; - iii.
-The principal controller(s) of an account or business relationship (i.e. those who regularly provide instructions); and - iv.
-Any intermediate parties (e.g. where an account is managed or owned by an intermediary). - i.
-An MO shall take appropriate steps to identify directors and all the signatories to an account. - j.
-Where it is a joint account, identification evidence shall be obtained for the account holders. - k.
-In the case of high risk private companies (i.e. those not listed on the securities exchange) evidence of identity and address shall be verified in respect of: - i.
-The principal underlying beneficial owner(s) of the company with 10% interest and above; and - ii.
-Persons with controlling interest in the company. - l.
-An MO shall be alert to circumstances that might indicate any significant changes in the nature of the business or its ownership and make enquiries accordingly and to observe the additional provisions for High Risk Categories of Customers as provided in these Guidelines.
+The principal controller(s) of an account or business relationship (i.e. those who regularly provide instructions); and iv.
+Any intermediate parties (e.g. where an account is managed or owned by an intermediary).

+i.
+An MO shall take appropriate steps to identify directors and all the signatories to an account.

+j.
+Where it is a joint account, identification evidence shall be obtained for the account holders.

+k.
+In the case of high risk private companies (i.e. those not listed on the securities exchange) evidence of identity and address shall be verified in respect of the principal underlying beneficial owner(s) of the company in accordance with the threshold as set in the Companies Act, 2019 (Act 992).

+I. An MO shall be alert to circumstances that might indicate any significant changes in the nature of the business or its ownership and make enquiries accordingly and to observe the additional provisions for High Risk Categories of customers as provided in these Guidelines.

 m.
-Where it is a Trust account, An MO shall obtain and verify the identity of those providing funds for the Trust, including the settlor and those who are authorized to invest, transfer funds or make decisions on behalf of the Trust such as the principal Trustees and controllers who have power to remove the Trustees.
+Where it is a trust account, An MO shall obtain and verify the identity of those providing funds for the trust, including the settlor and those who are authorized to invest, transfer funds or make decisions on behalf of the trust such as the principal trustees and controllers who have power to remove the trustees.